raganwald-deprecated/homoiconic/2010/10/let.md

       // blah, blah
     })();

-Each time through the for loop, we're creating a new, anonymous function *with the definition of `conjunction` inside the function's body*.
+Each time through the for loop, we're creating a new, anonymous function *with the definition of `conjunction` inside that function's body*.
 We then invoke the function immediately, which creates a new scope.
 The `var` keyword creates a new variable in each scope, and we thus get six different variables, each of which has its own value.
+Let's look at what the interpreter does when it "hoists" our variable:

+    function declareConjunctions () {
+      var conjunctions;

+      conjunctions = ['before', 'after', 'below', 'above', 'inside', 'outside'];

+      for (var i=0; i<conjunctions.length; i++) {
+        (function () {
+          var conjunction;

+          conjunction = conjunctions[i];
+          String.prototype[conjunctions[i]] = function (that) {
+            return this + ' ' + conjunction + ' ' + that;
+          };
+        })();
+      }
+    }

+This solves our problem, because adding a new function inside the for loop means that the closest function definition is inside the for loop, which is where the interpreter hoists the variable declaration.

-This solves our problem, and the pattern of defining variables inside of an anonymous function that is immediately invoked is very useful.
+The pattern of defining variables inside of an anonymous function that is immediately invoked is very useful.
 Amongst other things, it's handy for keeping the global namespace clean or creating private variables.
 And there's another way to use an anonymous function to create new variables.
 Here's a function that counts:

     var count = (function (counter) {
       return function () {